Br0kenTh0rax/blog/_posts/2014-3-3-Hello-World.md

 So I would like to start by saying this was not an easy task as there are not many resources available for this task.
 When I first started to research this task to be able to boot Kali off a drive while leaving Secure Boot enabled I quickly found that the resources are scarce and not many people have been successful.
 Most questions/comments lead to people giving up and turning of Secure Boot, however I was determined and on a long night of research I was able to find some pieces that when put together can allow you to install a Secure Bootable Kali.
 So without further ado lets look at the process.

 There are a few key pieces needed to get a bootable device to work with Secure Boot, essentially one of the key components that I found was that the code that is being used to run while using a Secure environment has to be signed by the Microsoft digital key.
 There happens to be some versions of Grub that are signed by said key and can be used to boot while leaving Secure Boot enabled.
 In my research I found that there is a version that VladikSS compiled using a version of Grub from a RedHat distro ([https://github.com/ValdikSS/Super-UEFIinSecureBoot-Disk](https://github.com/ValdikSS/Super-UEFIinSecureBoot-Disk)).
 The second part is having to get Kali to boot from this version of Grub, since Kali wants to install grub on it's own it requires a bit of bullying to get it to work.
+The third part is having to update the EFI version of grub to allow for version changes in kernel, we handle this with a custom alias.

 Step 1: We begin by collecting the tools and materials needed:
 - Flash drive with over 32GB (bigger is better) _**Note I am using a 16GB for tutorial**_